Koha-Community/kohadocs/en/source/10_lists.rst

    -  A Public List can be seen by everybody, but managed only by you (depending on your permissions settings below)

 -  Finally decide what your permissions will be on the list.
-You can all or disallow:
+You can allow or disallow:

    -  anyone else to add entries